babylonhealth/ios-playbook/Cookbook/Technical-Documents/From_0%_to_100%_with_Bento.md

 #  From 0% to 100% screen with Bento
-In this article, I would like to answer a few questions regarding Bento.
+In this article, we would like to answer a few questions regarding Bento.
 If you are a new person in the team and you have questions like:
 - **"What is Bento?"**,
 - **"Why do we use it?"**,
 - **"How should I use it?"**,
 - **"What's renderable?"**

 then the article is for you.
-However, I assume you are already kind of familiar with our Architecture.
+However, we assume you are already kind of familiar with our [Architecture](https://github.com/babylonhealth/ios-playbook/blob/master/Cookbook/Technical-Documents/Architecture.md).

 ## What and why?
 First of all, Bento is our **internal library** which allows us to write UI code in a declarative way.
 This makes it faster to write the UI code.